ecyoung3/FRHEED/README.md

 ## License

-This project is licensed under the GNU GPL-3.0 (see [LICENSE.md](https://github.com/ecyoung3/FRHEED/blob/master/LICENSE) for details).
+This project is licensed under the GNU GPL-3.0.
+See [LICENSE.md](https://github.com/ecyoung3/FRHEED/blob/master/LICENSE) for details.

 ## Acknowledgments